Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

 In the dilute limit $n^{\,}_{\mathrm{imp}}\to 0$, the typical distance between a pair of nearest-neighbor impurities is large.
-Hence, the typical pair-wise interaction $\Gamma^{(0)}_{\tilde{\vv{r}}}$ tends to the dipolar form (\ref{eq: dipolar interaction}) and can be safely used to evaluate $\varepsilon^{\mathrm{AF}(m)}_{\mathcal{L}}$ up to corrections which vanish as $n^{\,}_{\mathrm{imp}}\to 0$.
+Hence, the typical pair-wise interaction $\Gamma^{(0)}_{\tilde{\vv{r}}}$ tends to the dipolar form (\ref{dipolarint}) and can be safely used to evaluate $\varepsilon^{\mathrm{AF}(m)}_{\mathcal{L}}$ up to corrections which are subleading in the limit $n^{\,}_{\mathrm{imp}}\to 0$.
 The case of the ferromagnetic configuration is more subtle, however.
-Indeed a naive use of Eq.\ (\ref{eq: dipolar interaction}) would suggest that the first term in the right-hand side of Eq.\ (\ref{Eperimp}) vanishes, while in fact it does not.
-This is due to corrections to the dipolar interaction (\ref{eq: dipolar interaction}) that scale as the inverse of the volume, adding up to a finite contribution when summed with equal signs over the whole superlattice.
-In the case of an isotropically shaped, cubic sample with $L^{\,}_{x}=L^{\,}_{y}=L^{\,}_{z}$ and isotropic interactions $J^{\,}_{\parallel}=J^{\,}_{\perp}\equiv J$, the computation can be done exactly, using the fact that upon averaging over all the permutations $k^{\,}_{x}\to k^{\,}_{y}\to k^{\,}_{z}\to k^{\,}_{x}$ the kernel $\Gamma_{\vv{k}}^{(0)}$ reduces to the constant $1/3$.
-This allows us to evaluate the lattice sum
+Indeed{,} a naive use of Eq.~(\ref{dipolarint}) would suggest that the first term in the right-hand side of Eq.~(\ref{eq: shifted energy per impurity bond a}) vanishes due to the sum over symmetry related directions, while in fact it does not.
+This is due to corrections to the dipolar interaction (\ref{dipolarint}) that scale as the inverse of the volume, but add up to a finite contribution when summed with equal signs over the whole superlattice.
+In the case of an isotropically shaped, cubic sample with $L^{\,}_{x}=L^{\,}_{y}=L^{\,}_{z}$ and isotropic interactions $J^{\,}_{\parallel}=J^{\,}_{\perp}\equiv J$, the computation can be done exactly, using the fact that upon averaging over all the permutations $k^{\,}_{x}\to k^{\,}_{y}\to k^{\,}_{z}\to k^{\,}_{x}$ the kernel $\hat\Gamma_{\vv{k}}^{(0)}$ (\ref{eq: def Gammas and hat Gammas b}) reduces to $1/3J$.
+Using $f^{\mathrm{F}}(z)=1$ this allows us to evaluate the lattice sum exactly for any impurity density as

-exactly for any impurity density.
-This finite, negative contribution disfavors the ferromagnet.
-Its value varies both with the anisotropy $J^{\,}_{\parallel}/J^{\,}_{\perp}$ and the sample shape.
-Restricting ourselves to the isotropic case and inserting Eq.\ (\ref{eq: demagnetization effect}) into Eq.\ (\ref{Eperimp}), we obtain
+This finite, negative contribution disfavors the ferromagnet, in analogy to demagnetizing factors known from standard magnetic dipolar systems.
+Restricting ourselves to the isotropic case and inserting Eq.~(\ref{eq: demagnetization effect}) into Eq.~(\ref{eq: shifted energy per impurity bond a}), we obtain the energy per impurity

-It is useful to cast the energy (\ref{Eperimp}) for the ferromagnetic configuration (\ref{eq: def sigma F}) of the Ising variables in a different form, namely,
+More generally, it is useful to cast the energy (\ref{eq: shifted energy per impurity bond a}) for the ferromagnetic configuration (\ref{eq: def sigma F}) of the Ising variables in a different form, namely,